neomatrix369/awesome-ai-ml-dl/examples/nlp-java-jvm/README.md

 - Ability to debug the docker container
 - Run using the traditional JDK (OpenJDK or vendor specific versions)
 - Run using the polyglot JVM i.e. GraalVM JDK (Community version from Oracle Labs)
-- Play with some examples for each of the libraries included
+- Play with and learn from with some examples for each of the libraries provided

 ## Libraries / frameworks provided